 If you like a longer beard, however, a trimmer with multiple guard settings plus the ability to go from 0 to 60 mph in a big hurry is never a bad option.
 By the way, one trimmer we think you’ll like is the Brio Beardscape.
 It has ceramic blades, which are four times stronger than stainless steel and give a close cut without the tugging and pulling of other trimmers.

-OK, so once you’ve settled on the beard length that you think is right for you – and don’t be afraid to ask for the opinions of others, including your barber or significant other – it’s always a good idea to wash and dry your beard.
+Once you’ve settled on the beard length that you think is right for you – and don’t be afraid to ask for the opinions of others, including your barber or significant other – it’s always a good idea to wash and dry your beard.
 A clean beard is easier to trim and the finished result usually looks better.
-Just make sure that you’re using a quality beard wash or shampoo – your beard will look good and give you a hearty pat on the back.
+Just make sure that you’re using Beard Wash & Softener and not regular hair shampoo and conditioner – your beard will look good and give you a hearty pat on the back.

-Continue to use the same downward motion as you trim your chin until you got both the sides and the chin to your preferred length.
-Once you have that, use your trimmers to get rid of some of the bulk under the jaw and chin.
+- Continue to use the same downward motion as you trim your chin.
+Use your clippers to get rid of some of the bulk under the jaw and chin.
 You can sharpen up those spots by using an upward motion that will help rid your beard of any “stragglers.”

 It goes without saying that your trimmer isn’t much good if it’s not working well.
 However, you can keep it in tip-top shape and increase its longevity with a few simple maintenance steps: